dttctcs/rahla/README.md

 ```shell
 $ docker run --network host --rm -v ./example/local:/deploy -d --name rahla dttctcs/rahla:latest debug
 ```
+If you have a custom settings.xml mount it to `/rahla/etc/settings.xml`
 ## Connect to a running instance

 You can connect via  ```docker/podman/kunectl exec -it rahla client``` to the gogo shell.
 Or via